thanthese/IJustWannaLift/README.md

 # I Just Wanna Lift

-A simple, deterministic strength training planner that runs in your browser.
-No apps, no tracking, no decisions -- just show up and lift what it says.
+A simple strength training planner that runs in your browser.
+No apps, no tracking, no decisions -- just show up and lift.

 **[→ Try the live demo](https://thanthese.github.io/IJustWannaLift/)**

 ## Philosophy

+**Refreshing** • Leaves you energized and clear-headed, not wiped out
 **Time-efficient** • Short sessions you can do every day after work
 **Strength-focused** • Prioritize steady, long-term strength gains
 **Balanced hypertrophy** • Moderate-to-good muscle growth without excess fatigue
 **Sustainable** • Can be run for years with minimal burnout
-**Refreshing** • Leaves you energized and clear-headed, not wiped out
 **Dependable** • Designed so you rarely miss a rep—built on consistency and momentum

 ## How It Works